srph/angularjs-structure-styleguide/README.md

 2. Directives are way too large to be nested inside the ```core``` folder, and this easily goes against the LIFT principle.
 3. If you are familiar of ReactJS, directives are the **Components** of ReactJS (obviously).

-** Write the file names of your directives (components) in StudlyCase**.
+**Write the file names of your directives (components) in StudlyCase**.

 Why?
 This guide gives emphasis to components.

 ### Q: Where do I put my tests or i18n?

-** Tests and i18n should be put close to our components as possible. **
+**Tests and i18n should be put close to our components as possible. **

 *Why?* This avoids the replication of our structure for our tests; and, makes them easier to view.

 ### How do I handle each language for the i18n?

-** The filename of each i18n should signify only the language it is supposed to handle **

-**If a component only has one i18n file, simply put it at the same directory it will be used with**.
+**The filename of each i18n should signify only the language it is supposed to handle**.
+If a component only has one i18n file, simply put it at the same directory it will be used with.

 ```
 |  ├── user